OscarSantosGH/OnTheMap/README.md

 #  On The Map

-This is a networked app that pull data from a [**Udacity**](https://www.udacity.com/) web service to create a map with pins representing student locations.
+This is a networked app that pulls data from a [**Udacity**](https://www.udacity.com/) web service to create a map with pins representing student locations.
 Tapping a pin will display a custom URL posted by a student at that location.

 ## Usage